origo-map/origo-documentation/content/layers.md

 `attributes` | definition of [attributes](#attributes) and how they should be presented in featureinfo.
 If not provided all available attributes will be shown with a standard template.
 `layerType` | option to set how the vector layer should be rendered.
 The options are cluster, [image](https://openlayers.org/en/latest/apidoc/ol.source.ImageVector.html) or vector.
 Default is vector.
 `clusterStyle` | the style to be used for clustered features.
 Is required if layerType cluster is used.
+`clusterOptions` | options for clustering.
+See the settings page for details.
 `geometryName` | geometry attribute name.
 Default is geom.
 `filter` | filter are used with query filter [where](http://resources.arcgis.com/en/help/rest/apiref/query.html).
 Optional.

 Source options | Description
 ---|---
-`url` | url to the ArcGIS Server endpoint
+`url` | url to the ArcGIS Server endpoint `clusterOptions` | options for clustering.
+See the settings page for details.

 #### Basic example AGS_FEATURE